guytepper/1km.co.il/README.md

 ## Advanced Installation

-In order to have access to the database, you need to get your own firebase project.
+If you want to tinker with the database, view the UI & set up security rules, you need to get your own firebase project.

 - Go to the [firebase console](https://console.firebase.google.com) and create a new project.
 Call it whatever you want.
 - Add a new web app from the dashboard, by clicking the </> icon.